 .
 Thanks for letting everyone know about it.
 I hope your son recovers quickly and there are no lasting affects.
 Send him my best wishes.

 I've watched YouTube on Laos ...foreigners students tend to over drink alcohol and do drugs at Vang Vien .
 They are young adult and should have common sense !
 Im sad that those two Austrians had died there .
-The misfortuned could have taken place anywhere in Southeast Asia , not just Laos. about 6 years agoAnswered by Linda via WorldNomads.com
+The misfortuned could have taken place anywhere in Southeast Asia , not just Laos. almost 9 years agoAnswered by Linda via WorldNomads.com

-stupid idiots traveling around and bringing back new parasites and diseases. almost 6 years agoAnswered by Luke via WorldNomads.com
+stupid idiots traveling around and bringing back new parasites and diseases. over 8 years agoAnswered by Luke via WorldNomads.com

 ^ any cases Luke?
 Besides STDs which can be caught anywhere (or STIs, whatever floats your tube), has there been any cases where a traveller or "stupid idiot" has been to beautiful Laos and returned to transmit a new parasite or disease to another?

 Also, very courageous of your son Pamela.
-Deserves a pat on the back. almost 6 years agoAnswered by Steve from 4000 islands via WorldNomads.com
+Deserves a pat on the back. over 8 years agoAnswered by Steve from 4000 islands via WorldNomads.com

 My Brother was the first person to die on the river this year in Laos.
 He had self respect.
 He wasn't drunk, he had only just reached the second bar.

 I remember us using rope swings when we were children into rivers and I don't think he thought it any different.
 He was a beautiful soul, fit, intelligent, respectful and ambitious.
 We were very well travelled and understood the dangers of other countries however I think he thought like many other Aussies if others had gone before him then it must be safe.

 I'd like to say when commenting have some respect for others and what they may have been through and don't assume you know the situation or people involved.
 My family is grieving.